 Item Description General Setup Allow to configure settings for each subnet respectively.

 Index - Display all of the LAN items.
 Enable - Basically, LAN1 status is enabled in default.
 LAN2 -LAN50 and IP Routed Subnet can be configured after enabling via LAN>>VLAN.
 DHCP- LAN1 is configured with DHCP in default.
-If required, please check the DHCP box for each LAN.
+If requiplease check the DHCP box for each LAN.
 IP Address - Display the IP address for each LAN item.
 Such information is set in default and you can not modify it.
 Details Page - Click it to access into the setting page.
 Each LAN will have different LAN configuration page.
 Each LAN must be configured in different subnet.
 IPv6 - Click it to access into the settings page of IPv6.
 DHCP Server Options DHCP packets can be processed by adding option number and data information when such function is enabled.
 For detailed information, refer to later section.
-Force router to use "DNS Server IP address" Force Vigor router to use DNS servers configured in LAN port instead of DNS servers given by the Internet Access server (PPPoE, PPTP, L2TP or DHCP server). instead of DNS servers given by the Internet Access server Server IP address" instead of DNS servers given by the Internet Access server (PPPoE, PPTP, L2TP or DHCP server).
-Check the box to link two or more different subnets (LAN and Server IP address" instead of DNS servers given by the Internet Access server (PPPoE, PPTP, L2TP or DHCP server).
-Check the box to link two or more different subnets (LAN and LAN).
-Inter-LAN Routing allows different LAN subnets to be
+Force router to use "DNS Server IP address" Force Vigor router to use DNS servers configured in LAN port instead of DNS servers given by the Internet Access server (PPPoE, PPTP, L2TP or DHCP server).
+Inter-LAN Routing Check the box to link two or more different subnets (LAN and LAN).
+Inter-LAN Routing allows different LAN subnets to be interconnected or isolated.
+It is only available when the VLAN functionality is enabled.
+Refer to section II-3-2 VLAN on how to set up VLANs.
+In the Inter-LAN Routing matrix, a selected checkbox means that the 2 intersecting LANs can communicate with each other.